 This training is designed for government managers who are responsible for making decisions related to Business Process Management (BPM), as well as business consultants, business analysts, business process engineers, system analysts, and any other individuals involved in the analysis and planning of business processes for government operations.

-The course consists of a series of short lectures followed by exercises.
-Participants will be presented with problems described in English and will be required to create appropriate diagrams for each problem.
-These diagrams will then be discussed and assessed by both the group and the trainer.
+This course has been developed for government employees responsible for modeling processes using BPMN 2.0.
+It emphasizes practical aspects of the BPMN 2.0 specification and common implementation patterns.
+The curriculum consists of a series of concise lectures followed by hands-on exercises.
+Participants will be presented with problems described in English and tasked with creating accurate diagrams for each scenario.
+These diagrams will then be reviewed and evaluated by both the group and the instructor.
+While the course primarily focuses on understanding BPMN diagrams, it also covers the fundamentals of BPMN execution.

 Business and Process Analysts